KBlixt/PlexUnify/README.md

 - Create new collections based on a filter (filtering based on the quantity and quality of movies in a collection)

-It also includes a few tools that are completely separate which if enabled will not run the other part of the script.
+It also includes a few tools that are completely separate which if enabled will not run the other parts of the script.

 - Delete all movie collections that are empty.
 - Delete all movie collections that have 0 edited fields (orange lock)